-Other awards include All Conference, MVP, Captain, Outstanding Leadership, Class or Activity Officer, Activity Plaque, or any other honorary awards. counseling before being reinstated.
+Other awards include All Conference, MVP, Captain, Outstanding Leadership, Class or Activity Officer, Activity Plaque, or any other honorary awards. complete 6 hours of community service and 2 hours of counseling before being reinstated.
 Community service and counseling must be arranged by the student and approved by the activities director or building administrator and must be completed within four weeks from the date the school is notified of the violation.
 Failure to complete the requirements will revert the penalty back to Option I of Second Violation.